TuneTracer/TuneTracer/README.md

 # TunerTracer
-TuneTracer: Anyad is ezt halgatja!
+ - Anyad is ezt halgatja!